KratiAnu/KratiAnu/README.md

 ### About Me 🚀
  - I am a software developer, from <img src="https://img.icons8.com/emoji/50/000000/india-emoji.png" width="13"/> <b>Hyderabad, India</b>, currently working as a Software Engineer at <b>Microsoft, India</b>.
  - I work in the Bing Autosuggest team primarily as a Backend Engineer.
 I play and code with C#, scope, python everyday.
-I love tackling challenges and deep diving into things, inherently curious:).
+ - I love tackling challenges and deep diving into things, inherently curious:).
 I like to look at the bigger picture rather than just completing anything.
-I am on the path to be a <b>pragmmatic engineer</b>.
-I love building products and experiences, and always on the lookout to make something useful.
-I am an ardent cricket and F1 Fan.
+ - I am on the path to be a <b>Pragmmatic Programmer</b>.
+ - I love building products and experiences, and always on the lookout to make something useful.
+ - I am an ardent cricket and F1 Fan.
 I love travelling and exploring new places.</p>

 ### My Experiences 🙌
 - [Sodtware Engineer (Microsoft)](https://www.microsoft.com/en-in/) - (July'22 - Present)